learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 In the cell below, create a DataFrame that contains passengers that are female, as well as children (males included) under the age of 15 (exclusive).

-Also create a DataFrame that contains only male passengers of all ages.
+Additionally, create a DataFrame that contains only male passengers of all ages.

 ```python